mediaslave/phrails-bin/README.markdown

     define('PR_APPLICATION_NAMESPACE', 'Net\Mediaslave\ToDo');

-2. Copy namespace name to ApplicationController.
+2. Copy namespace name to ApplicationController and "use" the models.
 Open:

     <project_name>/app/controllers/ApplicationController.php

-On line 5 it should look like:
+Starting on line 5 it should look like:

     namespace \App\Controllers;

+    use \App\Models;

 In our example above we will now change this line to look like:

     namespace Net\Mediaslave\ToDo\App\Controllers;

+    use Net\Mediaslave\ToDo\App\Models;

 # The Future